xovox/RetroCRT/README.md

 * Installation of additional CRT Friendly EmulationStation themes!
 * No system messages on boot/shutdown/reboot!
 * My unbridled enthusiasm about building this project!
-* Simplified WiFi configuration via /boot/retrocrt/wpa_supplicant.conf.txt
-  * If you don't have this file, re-run RetroCRT configurator & it will appear

 # Troubleshooting